Orkney Islands Council

-Orkney Islands Council is the local authority for the Orkney Islands, one of the 32 council areas of Scotland.
+Orkney Islands Council (Comhairle Arcaibh) is the local authority for the Orkney Islands, one of the 32 council areas of Scotland.
 It was established in 1975 by the Local Government (Scotland) Act 1973 and was largely unaffected by the Scottish local government changes of 1996.
 The council is based in Kirkwall.

 It provides services in the areas of environmental health, roads, social work, community development, organisational development, economic development, building standards, trading standards, housing, waste, education, burial grounds, port and harbours and others.
 The council collects Council Tax.

 The council is also the harbour authority for Orkney and its marine services division manages the operation of the islands' 29 piers and harbours.

 History

 Orkney had been administered by Commissioners of Supply from 1667 and then by Orkney County Council from 1890 to 1975.
 The county council was abolished in 1975 and replaced by the Orkney Islands Council, which also took over the functions previously exercised by Orkney's lower-tier authorities, being the town councils of the two burghs of Kirkwall and Stromness, and the councils of the area's landward districts.
 The new council created in 1975 was an islands council of an area legally called Orkney.

 Further local government reform in 1996 introduced single-tier council areas across all of Scotland.
 The councils of the three island areas created in 1975, including Orkney, continued to provide the same services after 1996, but their areas were re-designated as council areas.
 The geographic area's legal name was changed from Orkney to 'Orkney Islands' as part of the 1996 reforms, allowing the council to retain the name 'Orkney Islands Council'.
 The council has been a member of the Islands Forum since 2022.

-In 2023 the council saw a motion to review Orkney's relationship to the United Kingdom, with council leader James Stockan claiming Orkney does not get fair funding and sought to emulate the relationship the Channel Islands have with the government.
-Some of the other alternatives proposed included emulating the Faroe Islands' autonomy, becoming an overseas territory like the Falklands, or seeing the territory returned to Norway.
+In 2023 the council saw a motion to review Orkney's relationship to the United Kingdom, with council leader James Stockan claiming Orkney does not get fair funding.
+The motion sought to emulate the relationship the Channel Islands have with the United Kingdom.
+Other alternatives proposed included emulating the Faroe Islands' autonomy, becoming an overseas territory like the Falklands, or seeing the territory returned to Norway.